Mauricio Dubon Player Props: Astros vs. White Sox

 - White Sox pitchers combined to surrender 166 home runs (one per game), the ninth-fewest in baseball.

-- Cease starts for the first time this season for the White Sox.
+- Lynn starts for the first time this season for the White Sox.

 - In his last appearance on Sunday, Oct.
-2, the 27-year-old righty, started and went five innings against the San Diego Padres.
+2, the 35-year-old righty started the game and went seven innings against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.